ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-a-custom-sensitive-information-type-in-scc-powershell.md

 Data loss prevention (DLP) in Office 365 includes many built-in [sensitive information types](what-the-sensitive-information-types-look-for.md) that are ready for you to use in your DLP policies.
 These built-in types can help identify and protect credit card numbers, bank account numbers, passport numbers, and more.

-But if you need to identify and protect a different type of sensitive information (for example, an employee ID that uses a format specific to your organization) you can create a custom sensitive information type.
-A sensitive information type is defined in an XML file called a _rule package_.
+But what if you need to identify and protect a different type of sensitive information (for example, an employee ID that uses a format specific to your organization)?
+To do this, you can create a custom sensitive information type that is defined in an XML file called a *rule package*.

 This topic shows you how to create an XML file that defines your own custom sensitive information type.
 You need to know how to create a regular expression.
 As an example, this topic creates a custom sensitive information type that identifies an employee ID.
 You can use this example XML as a starting point for your own XML file.